 1/2 cup Marlowe’s dry rub

 2 cups wood chips soaked for 20-30 minutes

 1) Place wood chips to soak.

 2) Trim ribs and remove inner membrane.
 Rub all sides heavy with Marlowe’s rub.
-Let set at room temp for 30 minutes while prepping grill.3) In area of the grill to be unheated, place a large disposable aluminum pan as a drip pan under grate.
-Turn on other burner(s) on high to preheat.
-Have thermometer in place. ( I use a regular oven thermometer)
+Let set at room temp for 30 minutes while prepping grill.3) In the area of the grill to be unheated, place a large disposable aluminum pan as a drip pan under the grate.
+Turn on another burner(s) on high to preheat.
+Have a thermometer in place. ( I use a regular oven thermometer)

-5) After chips are smoking, turn down temp to low (about 1/8 on my grill) to try to maintain temp of about 300 degrees.
+5) After chips are smoking, turn down the temp to low (about 1/8 on my grill) to try to maintain a temp of about 300 degrees.

 6) Place ribs over drip pan and grill until internal temp of at least 180 in all locations.
 2 1/2 to 3 hours.

 Aside: throw ball for dog for 3 hours